 Did you like this blog?
 Share it with others!
 Let us know what YOU think!

-Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and uses tools vocabulary whenever she hangs a photo on her wall!
-What tools do you have in your home?
+Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and uses tools vocabulary whenever she hangs a photo in her home.
+What kind of tools vocabulary do you use?

 Looking for more phrases, ways to use English every day, or get the conversation started?
 Sign up for our newsletter or check out the website!